CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 7. Back in the Codespaces Terminal, **type Control-C** to stop the container.
 Remember to do this or you may use up your free hours on Codespaces.

-To see your usage, to to github, click on your profile icon in the upper right corner, choose Settings then Access.
+To see your usage, go to github, click on your profile icon in the upper right corner, choose Settings then Billing and Plans.
 Scroll down to the Codespaces section for your hours and storage usage.
 (See [Github Docs](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/viewing-your-github-codespaces-usage) for details.)

 ## Part 3: Cloud and Containers Concepts